sebsassi/zest/README.md

 ```bash
 cmake --install . --prefix <install directory>
 ```

-Note that this library uses C++20 features, so a sufficiently modern compiler is required, e.g., GGC 11 or greater or Clang 14 or greater.
+Note: this library aims to use the C++20 standard.
+Therefore, a sufficiently modern compiler is required.
+At least GGC 13 or Clang 17 is recommended.
+The library may compile at any point with compilers down to GCC 11 and Clang 14, but no guarantees are made about this.

 ## Usage